infinitered/ignite/docs/Setting-up-monorepo.md

 ## Conclusion

 Congratulations on setting up your Yarn monorepo!
-By using the Ignite framework, a vanilla web app, and a shared form-validator utility, you've successfully integrated these components into both apps.
+By using the Ignite framework, and two shared packages, you've successfully integrated these together.
 This setup enables you to scale your projects efficiently by sharing code across multiple applications in a well-structured and organized manner.